LESLIE: Bill in Florida needs some help with eliminating cigarette smoke odor in a new home. How can we help you with that?

 But again, depending on the expense, I don’t know if he can do that.
 Is that something you guys would recommend?

-TOM: Well, here’s another step that you could take in the meanwhile and that is that 3M has a filter that just came out on the market that is a carbon-based filter.
+TOM: Well, here’s another step to eliminate cigarette smoke odor that you could take in the meanwhile and that is that 3M has a filter that just came out on the market that is a carbon-based filter.
 So it’s designed to not only filter the air in terms of dust particles but it’s also designed to remove odors from the air.
 So you might want to think about replacing the HVAC filters with the 3M Filtrete Odor-Reduction Filters.
 The carbon in there is pretty significant; it’s about five or six times more than what the nearest competitor has.
 It really is quite a lot and I think it might help a little bit in this case.

 BILL: Well, I appreciate the assistance.
 We’ll try the filters and we’ll just go from there.